EndoTaishi/CLASSIC/documentation/basicInputs.md

 For each of the mosaic tiles over the modelled area, the following surface parameters must be specified:

 - DRNROT Soil drainage index
   - The drainage index, DRNROT, is usually set to 0.005 except in cases of deep soils where it is desired to suppress drainage from the bottom of the soil profile (e.g. in bogs, or in deep soils with a high water table).
 In such cases it is set to 0.
+A value of 1 is freely draining.
 - FAREROT Fractional coverage of mosaic tile on the modelled area (also discussed [here](@ref compvsmosaic))
 - MIDROT Mosaic tile type identifier (1 for land surface, 0 for inland lake) (also discussed [here](@ref compvsmosaic))
 - SDEPROT Soil permeable depth [m]
   - The soil permeable depth, i.e. the depth to bedrock, may be less than the modelled thermal depth of the soil profile.
 If the depth to bedrock occurs within a soil layer, CLASS assigns the specified mineral or organic soil characteristics to the part of the layer above bedrock, and values corresponding to rock to the portion below.
 All layers fully below SDEPROT are treated as rock.
+These layers should be given a sand value of -3.
 - SOCIROT Soil colour index
   - The soil colour index is used to assign the soil albedo.
 It ranges from 1 to 20; low values indicate bright soils and high values indicate dark (see Lawrence and Chase (2007) \cite Lawrence2007-bc).
 The wet and dry visible and near-infrared albedos for the given index are obtained from lookup tables, which can be found in @ref CLASSB.f.